sergio-fabrizzio-diaz/cyclistic-bike-share-case-study-excel/analysis.md

 The "Number of rides" chart presents the day of the week on the X axis with Sunday = 1 and Saturday = 7, and on the Y axis is presented the count of the unique rides' id that represents the total number of rides for each type of cyclist:

 ![](images/grafico_number_of_rides.jpg)

+**Key findings:**
+The difference between the two segments lies not in the intensity of use, but in the frequency.

+Members generate a higher volume of trips due to their recurring and functional use, while casual users make fewer but longer trips, often associated with recreational activities.

+### Strategic Recommendations

+**Focus on Increasing Frequency, Not Duration**

+Since casual riders already demonstrate long ride durations, the strategic opportunity lies in encouraging repeat usage.

+Recommended actions:

+* Offer discounts for a second ride within the same week.
+* Implement a loyalty or points program based on ride frequency.
+* Provide flexible weekend membership plans.

+**Develop Recreational-Oriented Membership Options**

+Create membership models tailored to casual behavior, such as:

+* “Weekend Pass” subscription plans
+* Low-cost monthly flexible memberships
+* Tourist or family ride packages

+**Behavior-Based Targeted Marketing**

+Leverage ride data to:

+* Identify high-duration weekend casual riders.
+* Send personalized promotions.
+* Show potential cost savings if they converted to membership.

+**Reframe Marketing Messaging**

+Highlight cumulative savings and convenience benefits.

+Instead of promoting:
+*“Ride longer.”*

+Focus on:
+*“Save more when you ride regularly.”*